Latest posts by R.J. Weiss, CFP®

 The trend for authors to self-publish their own books, has created opportunities for proofreaders.
 Instead of having a publishing company proofread their books — authors are hiring freelancers.
 This has created demand for independent proofreaders.
 As there’s no experience or certification required, you could even get a job today by searching sites like Outsourcely for jobs.

 Caitlin Pyle of the website Proofread Anywhere has earned over $40,000 a year proofreading part-time.
-She shares her experience in her free introductory email course.
+She shares her experience in her free introductory workshop.

 Suggested Resource: Free Proofreading Intro Course